Dylan Raiola

-Dylan Raiola (born May 9, 2005) is an American college football quarterback for the Nebraska Cornhuskers.
-He was one of the top ranked prospects in the 2024 recruiting class.
+Dylan Raiola (born May 9, 2005) is an American college football quarterback who plays for the Oregon Ducks.
+He previously played for the Nebraska Cornhuskers.
+He was one of the top-ranked prospects in the 2024 recruiting class.

 Early life

-Raiola was born on May 9, 2005 in Hawaii.
+Raiola was born on May 9, 2005, in Hawaii.
 He began his high school career at Burleson High School in Burleson, Texas, where he passed for 3,341 yards, 32 touchdowns, and five interceptions, while also rushing for nine touchdowns.
-After the season, Raiola transferred to Chandler High School in Arizona, where during his junior season, he passed for 2,435 yards, 22 touchdowns, and had 5 interceptions.
-Raiola transferred to Buford High School (Georgia) for his senior season.
+After the season, he transferred to Chandler High School in Arizona, where during his junior season, he passed for 2,435 yards, 22 touchdowns, and had 5 interceptions.
+He transferred to Buford High School in Buford, Georgia, for his senior season.

 Raiola was a consensus top 10 recruit in the 2024 class by the major recruiting services.
-In May 2022, Raiola committed to play at Ohio State, but in December he decided to reopen his recruitment.
-In January 2023, Raiola announced his top four schools, which were Georgia, Nebraska, Oregon, and USC, and ultimately announced that he committed to Georgia on May 15.
+In May 2022, he committed to play at Ohio State, but in December he decided to reopen his recruitment.
+In January 2023, he announced his top four schools, which were Georgia, Nebraska, Oregon, and USC, and ultimately announced that he committed to Georgia on May 15.
 On December 18, 2023, Raiola flipped his commitment from Georgia to Nebraska.
-On December 20, Raiola officially signed with Nebraska.
+On December 20, he officially signed with Nebraska.